Jack Suwinski: San Diego Padres (2016–2021)

-Pittsburgh Pirates (2021–present)
+Pittsburgh Pirates (2021–2025)

 On July 26, 2021, the Padres traded Suwinski, Tucupita Marcano, and Michell Miliano to the Pittsburgh Pirates in exchange for Adam Frazier and $1.4 million in cash.
-Suwinski debuted with the Double-A Altoona Curve on July 28, 2021, with him finishing his season with the Curve batting .252/.359/.391 with 4 home runs and 21 RBI in 45 games.
+Suwinski debuted with the Double-A Altoona Curve on July 28, 2021, with him finishing his season with the Curve batting .252/.359/.391 with four home runs and 21 RBI in 45 games.
 Following the season, on November 19, 2021, the Pirates added Suwinski to their 40-man roster to protect him from the Rule 5 draft.

-Suwinski began his 2022 season still with the Double-A Altoona Curve on April 8, 2022, posting an impressive slash of .353/.421/.686 with 3 home runs and 13 RBIs in 13 games.
-On April 26, 2022, Suwinski was promoted to the major leagues for the first time after Bryan Reynolds and Cole Tucker were placed on the COVID-19 injured list.
+Suwinski began his 2022 season still with the Double-A Altoona Curve on April 8, 2022, posting an impressive slash of .353/.421/.686 with 3 home runs and 13 RBI in 13 games.
+On April 26, Suwinski was promoted to the major leagues for the first time after Bryan Reynolds and Cole Tucker were placed on the COVID-19 injured list.
 He made his MLB debut that day as the starting right fielder against the Milwaukee Brewers, notching a two-out single for his first big league hit.
 Suwinski hit his first home run while facing the Los Angeles Dodgers on May 9.
 On June 4, he connected on a walk-off home run against the Arizona Diamondbacks.
 Suwinski hit three home runs during his first career multi-homer game on June 19 against the San Francisco Giants, being the first Pirates rookie to hit three home runs in a game since Andrew McCutchen in 2009, and also the second Pirates rookie to hit two walk-off home runs in one season, with Wally Westlake being the first in 1947.
 The last home run of the game ensured a walk-off victory for the Pirates against the Giants.
 It was the first time in Major League Baseball history that a rookie had a three home run game that included a walk-off home run.
-Performing below average with a slash of .198/.288/.428 with 14 home runs and 25 RBIs in 72 games, Suwinski entered a slump of 0 hits over 29 at-bats and was demoted to the Triple-A Indianapolis Indians on July 15, 2022.
-Suwinski played with the Indians until August 27, 2022, putting up a slash of .214/.285/.410 with 6 home runs and 18 RBIs in 31 games.
-Suwinski was recalled back to the MLB on August 29, 2022.
-Suwinski ended the season with a slash of .202/.298/.411 with 19 home runs and 38 RBIs in 106 games.
+Performing below average with a slash of .198/.288/.428 with 14 home runs and 25 RBI in 72 games, Suwinski entered a slump with no hits over 29 at-bats and was demoted to the Triple-A Indianapolis Indians on July 15.
+Suwinski played with the Indians until August 27, putting up a slash of .214/.285/.410 with six home runs and 18 RBI in 31 games.
+Suwinski was recalled on August 29.
+Suwinski ended the season with a slash of .202/.298/.411 with 19 home runs and 38 RBI in 106 games.